Scalingo/documentation/_posts/platform/app/2000-01-01-review-apps.md

 the URL to reach the newly deployed app.
 The `scalingo.json` configuration always takes precedence on parent app configuration.

-## Run a task after the 1st deployment of a review app
+## Run a task after the first deployment of a Review App

-When a review app is created, you might want to execute a custom action like seeding its database, this can be done using the `first-deploy` scripts in the manifest `scalingo.json`.
+When a review app is created, you might want to execute a custom action like seeding its database.
+This can be done using the `first-deploy` scripts in the manifest `scalingo.json`.
 If such a property is defined, the given command will be executed as a [postdeploy hook]({% post_url platform/app/2000-01-01-postdeploy-hook %}) after the first deployment.

 {% warning %}
-This script replaces the postdeploy hook.
-If you want to execute both, make sure to adapt the `first-deploy` has the same effect that your `postdeploy` additionally to the special action you want to achieve at the first deployment.
+This script replaces the `postdeploy` hook for the first deployment of a review app.
+If a `postdeploy` is defined in your `scalingo.json` or `Procfile`, it won't be executed.
 {% endwarning %}

 ```json